-Added: The Accreditation Council for Graduate Medical Education (ACGME) is implementing the ACGME Outcome Project to assure that physicians are appropriately trained in the knowledge and skills of their specialties.
-The ACGME derived 6 general (core) competencies thought to be essential for any practicing physician: patient care, medical knowledge, practice-based learning and improvement, interpersonal skills, professionalism, and systems-based practice.1 To incorporate these competencies into the specialty of Emergency Medicine, an Emergency Medicine Competency Task Force determined how these competencies fit into The Model of the Clinical Practice of Emergency Medicine (EM Model).
-The 6 general competencies are an integral part of the practice of Emergency Medicine and are embedded into the EM Model.2 [unchanged text appears here] In conjunction with the EM Model, these 6 general competencies construct a framework for evaluation of physician performance and curriculum design to further refine and improve the education and training of competent emergency physicians.
+The Accreditation Council for Graduate Medical Education (ACGME) is implementing the ACGME Outcome Project to assure that physicians are appropriately trained in the knowledge and skills of their specialties.
+The ACGME derived 6 general (core) competencies thought to be essential for any practicing physician: patient care, medical knowledge, practice-based learning and improvement, interpersonal skills, professionalism, and systems-based practice.
+[Add] The 6 general competencies are an integral part of the practice of Emergency Medicine and are embedded into the EM Model.
+To incorporate these competencies into the specialty of Emergency Medicine, an Emergency Medicine Competency Task Force demonstrated how these competencies are integrated into the EM Model in Chapman, et al. [Delete]To incorporate these competencies fit into the EM Model.
+The 6 general competency Task Force determined how these competencies fit into the EM Model.
+The 5 general competencies are an integral part of the practice of Emergency Medicine, an Emergency Medicine how these competencies are integrated into the specialty of Emergency Medicine, an Emergency Medicine and are incorporate these competencies are integrated into the specialty of Emergency Medicine, an Emergency Medicine Amergency Medici